cyrilsx/python-blackjack/README.md

 - Polymorphism:  Polymorphism manifests itself by having multiple methods all with the same name, but slightly different functionality.

 Source: https://anampiu.github.io/blog/OOP-principles/

+Exercise
+---
+Deisgn the data structures for a generic deck of cards.
+Use it to implement blackjack.